Online Dating Extortion Scam: How It Works

-(with example video below) Finding love in the internet age usually requires at least a toe-dip into the pool of online dating.
-But the FBI is warning internet daters about an extortion scam making the rounds of dating site chat rooms.
+Finding love in the internet age usually requires at least a toe-dip into the pool of online dating.
+There are new and legitimate platforms you that could join like Ashley Madison or Searching For Singles but the FBI is warning internet daters about an extortion scam making the rounds of dating site chat rooms.
 How does the scam work?

 Watch the video below to see the Extortion Scam exposed:

-In this scam, unsuspecting victims begin a chat conversation with a potential match.
-After establishing trust, the scammer will start to initiate more sexual conversation.
+In these romance scams, unsuspecting victims begin a chat conversation with a potential match.
+After establishing trust on platforms like Google Hangouts, Tinder or Instagram, the scammer will start to initiate more sexual conversation.

 Once many messages have been swapped, the scammer will then post the intimate conversations, along with your name and a picture, on a website saying that you are a cheater — or simply they just post a picture of you showing a little bit too much skin.